Changing Administrator Passwords

 systemctl start em7

 10. Ensure that the password you set is also updated in the /etc/silo.conf dbpasswd variable.
-For more information, see Changing the MySQL Root Password on Database Appliances
+For more information, see Configuring a New MySQL Password on Database Appliances

 Recovering the MySQL SNMP User Account on Data Collector